top of page

 New paper accepted at PNAS Nexus!
 First author Sumon Sahu, (PhD 2021).

-Jenny Ross named Fellow of the American Association for the Advacement of Science (AAAS)!
+Jenny Ross named Fellow of the American Association for the Advancement of Science (AAAS)!

 Bio-Active Matter Lab